-Section Page
+SECTION PAGE

 1. Context 1

 2. Views of parents and staff 1

 3. Focus of the inspection 1

 4. Overall findings of the inspection 1

-5. Outcomes for learners 1
+5. Outcomes for learners 2

 6. Quality of provision 2

 7. Leadership and management 2

 8. Safeguarding 2

-9. Overall effectiveness 2
+9. Overall effectiveness 3

 APPENDICES

-- A. Health and safety / Accommodation - B. Inspection methodology and evidence base - C. Reporting terms used by the Education and Training Inspectorate
+- A. Inspection methodology and evidence base - B. Reporting terms used by the Education and Training Inspectorate